alphagov/govwifi-dev-docs/source/documentation/admin_portal_mfa.md

 ## Resetting 2FA

-A 'super admin' user can reset 2FA for any user, by going to that user's organisation page and clicking on the 'Reset 2FA' button next to the user's name under 'Team' section.
+A super admin user can reset 2FA for any user, by going to that user's organisation page and clicking on the 'Reset 2FA' button next to the user's name under 'Team' section.

-An organisation's admin user can reset 2FA for any user part of their own organisation, by going to 'Team members' page and clicking on the 'Reset 2FA' link next to the user's name in the members listing.
+Admin users can reset 2FA for any user part of their own organisation, by going to 'Team members' page and clicking on the 'Reset 2FA' link next to the user's name in the members listing.

-The button or link to reset 2FAn will only be shown against the names of users who have already configured 2FA.
+The button or link to reset 2FA will only be shown against the names of users who have already configured 2FA.